riganti/dotvvm-docs/Controls/tailwind/Breadcrumb/sample2/sample.md

 ﻿## Sample 2: Data-bound Breadcrumb (ItemTemplate)

-Generates items from a data source using an `ItemTemplate`.
+Generates breadcrumb items from a collection and formats each label with `ItemTemplate`.
+In data-bound mode, the template replaces `ItemText`.